gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 ```

 These results tells us that the ``fm1R`` model (the one without the interaction)
-is better on the AIC by 0.09 AIC units.
+is better (more negative) on the AIC by 0.09 AIC units.
 Note that this model does not "fit" as well
 as the full model, it is just the top AIC model -- the AIC results suggest that
-it is slightly closer to the truth than the more complicated model.
-But this
+it is slightly closer to the truth than the more complicated model but with such a small difference there is similar support and little evidence of a difference between the two models.
+This
 provides only an assessment of the difference between including or excluding
 the interaction between *age* and *smoking* in a model with two other predictors.
 We are probably also interested in whether the other terms are